 Under federal law, the Family and Medical Leave Act (FMLA), eligible employees can have up to 12 weeks of unpaid leave for illness, to care for a close relative, or for a child’s birth or adoption.
 After leave, an employee generally can return to the same or a substantially equivalent job.1

-Under California law, the California Family Rights Act (CFRA) and the New Parent Leave Act (NPLA) provide for similar protections as the FMLA.23
+Under California law, the California Family Rights Act (CFRA) provides for similar protections as the FMLA.23

 Other California laws that apply to leave include: